vaishcodescape/Kraken.AI/README.md

-# Kraken.AI
+# Kraken.Ai
-Kraken.AI is the future of how A.I integrates with web development.
+Kraken.Ai is the future of how A.I integrates with the web.